VanNg76/Million-book-react/README.md

   - Only view books has stock
   - Add Book to order, quantity cannot exceed current stock
   - Delete Book from order
-** Inventory has been handle when customers add items to order or delete items from their order.
+### Inventory has been handle when customers add items to order or delete items from their order.

-## API resource
+## Server repository
 git@github.com:VanNg76/Million-book-django.git

 ### Techonologies used